 As you can see, the right choice of microphone can make a world of difference to the end result.
 Here are more details on the different configurations, and tips for getting each one right.

 When we say mic configuration, we’re basically talking about how you place your microphone in relation to your subject.
 Although some audio technology has really advanced over the years, the ideal placement for a mic when filming a certain type of scene remains the same.

-There are three main types of microphone configurations, seen from top to bottom in the image above: boom mics, lavalier, and on-camera mics.
+There are three main types of mic setups, seen from top to bottom in the image above: boom mics, lavalier, and on-camera mics.
 We’ll begin with the on-camera mic.